 Many vintage bottles had been re-corked as warranted and were labeled with notations accordingly.

 I inquired about a vintage wine from the library and upon our return to Chicago Florent had already contacted our local merchant, Binny's, the Chicago wine super store, about procuring a case of the 1990 vintage in either standard size bottles or magnums.
 We found a half case in our cellar and are working with Binny's on potentially splitting a case of the standard bottles or the magnums.
 Extraordinary service and promotion of a very special brand!
+We eventually acquired another case of this marquis label from a stellar special birth year vintage.
 Watch for our tasting posts as we celebrate this prized label from our collection or other encounters.